TomKellyGenetics/graphsim/paper/paper.md

 reference="methods:simulating_SL"}.
 Thus I can simulate known synthetic lethal partner genes within a synthetic lethal partner pathway structure.

-![\small \textbf{\textbf{Simulating expression from a biological pathway graph structure.}}
-Simulating expression from graph structure with inhibitions.}} The graph structure (a) of a known biological pathway, the TGF-$\beta$ receptor signaling activates SMADs (R-HSA-2173789), was used to derive a relationship matrix (b), $\Sigma$ matrix (c) and correlation structure (d) from the relative distances between the nodes.
-These values are coloured blue to red from
-$-1$ to $1$.
-This has been used to generate a simulated expression dataset of 100 samples (coloured blue to red from low to high) via sampling from the multivariate normal distribution.
-Here modules of genes with correlated expression can be clearly discerned.](figure4.png){ width=75% #fig:simulation_smad label="fig:simulation_smad"}

 Summary and discussion {#sec:summary}